Stolen cannabis plants among 80 reported burglaries in Napier - NZ Herald

+Among the victims of 80 burglaries in Napier during March was a resident who reported two cannabis plants had been stolen from his property.

-Eighty burglaries in Napier in one month has led to police in Hawke's Bay urging local businesses and communities to take proactive steps to combat the issue.
+While police had no further information on the odd decision to report the marijuana theft, the 80 burglaries in one month led a local Hawke's Bay police stalwart to urge local businesses and communities to take proactive steps to combat the scourge.

 Hawke's Bay senior constable Shane Gibson, who compiles the reports, said the main items targeted by thieves during the March stats were tools, truck batteries, bikes and lawnmowers.